zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 ```

 In `props`, there are three types of keys:

 - attribute
 - event
 - `children`

-We will have a convention such that event is any thing that start with `on`(eg: onClick, onBlur), otherwise it's a html attribute.
+We will have a convention such that event is any thing that start with `on`(eg: onClick, onBlur), otherwise it's a HTML attribute.

 ```js
 // Some helper functions